-Tightness of the thighs and knee are a normal feeling after this surgery.
+Tightness of the abdomen is a normal feeling after this surgery.
 This may worsen over the first 2 days.
-This will relax with time and can be relieved with leg elevation, keeping compression on the thighs and utilizing medication for muscle spasms (Xanax and/or Motrin[TM]).
+This will relax with time and can be relieved with maintaining the flexed position, keeping compression on the abdomen and utilizing medication for muscle spasms (Xanax and/or Motrin $^{\text{TM}}$).

-There may be a feeling of numbness of the inner thighs that will subside with time.
+There may be a feeling of numbness of the lower abdomen and outer thighs that will subside with time.

 Red discoloration of the incisions may occur if there is significant swelling, especially in the areas of sutures.
 This will resolve when the glue falls off and the stitches are removed.